jahanalem/LinkedIn2GitHub/0054_LiliShop-Security-02-MFA.md

 > [!NOTE]
 > That hand-written `.d.ts` file is a small but real engineering decision: the "official" `@types/qrcode` package would have dragged in Node.js type definitions that clash with the browser's DOM types, causing build errors.
 Writing a minimal declaration for just the one function actually used avoids the whole conflict.

+---

-## 8. The JWT Interceptor: The Guard That Protects Everything
+## 8. The JWT Interceptor: Managing Tokens and Protecting the Login Flow

+### 8.1 What Is an HTTP Interceptor?

-An **HTTP interceptor** is code that sits between the Angular app and the network, automatically inspecting/modifying **every** request and response — like a mailroom that stamps all outgoing mail and sorts all incoming mail centrally, so individual components don't each have to.
+An **HTTP interceptor** is code that sits between the Angular app and the network, automatically inspecting and modifying every request going out and every response coming back — like a mailroom that stamps all outgoing mail and sorts all incoming mail centrally, so individual components don't each have to handle it themselves.

-`jwtInterceptor` does two jobs.
-The second one contains a guard that, if missing, would *silently break the entire MFA flow*.
+`jwtInterceptor` does two jobs: attaching tokens to outgoing requests, and deciding what to do when a response comes back `401`.
+Neither job involves the interceptor "deciding" anything in a human sense — it applies the same fixed rule to every request that passes through it.
+That distinction matters for what follows.

-### Job 1 — attach the token (outgoing)
+### 8.2 Job 1 — Attaching the Token

 ```typescript
 const isApiRequest = request.url.startsWith(environment.apiUrl);